trivy

 return output(ctx, scan)

-// This example showcases how to initialize the Trivy module.
+no available example in current language// This example showcases how to initialize the Trivy module.

 func (m *Examples) Trivy_Output(ctx context.Context) error {